design: Carrie Moyer

 An Incomplete History...

 The Lesbian Avengers began in New York City in 1992 as a direct action group focused on issues vital to lesbian survival and visibility.
-They created more than fifty local actions, organized a Dyke March for lesbian visibility on the eve of the Lesbian and Gay March on Washington in 1993, held a freedom ride encouraging activism across the United States, and developed a civil rights organizing project that took a group of out lesbians where they'd never been before — into the heart of heartland politics.
+They refined media-savvy tactics, often creating actions for their visual appeal, and touched a nerve with the Lesbian Avenger Manifesto.
+The group quickly spread worldwide after the Avengers organized a Dyke March for lesbian visibility on the eve of the Lesbian and Gay March on Washington in 1993 that mobilized 20,000 lesbians.
+The Avengers also developed a civil rights organizing project that championed "out" grassroots activism, that not only fought homophobic initiatives, but worked to train activists for the longterm.

 Origins